sp109125/Portfolio-Projects/README.md

 **How it was built:** A full year of public Divvy data — 3.87M rides across four quarterly files in three different schemas.
 The core prep task was conforming all three (mapping `usertype` → `member_casual`, aligning columns, recalculating ride length from timestamps where the duration field was missing), all in Power Query/M, then DAX measures and Power BI visuals.

 *The two Cyclistic projects are deliberate companions: the same business question solved on different data with different toolchains — SQL/BigQuery in one, Power BI's M-and-DAX pipeline in the other.*

+---

+## Google Fiber — Repeat Caller Analysis

+**Question:** How often do customers call back after a first inquiry — and where is first-contact resolution failing, by market and issue type?

+**Finding:** The overall repeat-call rate is 31.2% and holds steady week to week, but it's badly uneven underneath.
+Market 3 calls back 44.7% of the time (vs. 17.9% in Market 2), and issue Types 1 and 3 drive two-thirds of repeats.
+The single worst hotspot is Market 3 × Type 1 at 197% — nearly two callbacks for every first call.

+**Recommendation:** Audit Market 3's first-contact handling first, rebuild the Type 1 / Type 3 resolution playbooks, target the Market 3 × Type 1 hotspot directly, and adopt the 31% repeat rate as a weekly-tracked first-contact-resolution KPI.

+**How it was built:** Three market contact tables unioned in BigQuery into a single 1,350-row reporting table (64,939 first contacts, Q1 2022), with a defined repeat-rate metric (repeat contacts ÷ first contacts), null-handling (blank cells confirmed as true zeros via the funnel pattern), and a wireframed interactive dashboard with week/month/quarter/year granularity, trend, ranked bars, a repeat funnel, and a market × type heatmap.